-Brown does not sound like the most exciting color at first thought!
-However, it is an absolutely necessary color especially if you are working from life.
+Learning how to make the color brown, may not sound like the most exciting color at first thought…!
+However, it is an absolutely necessary color especially if you are painting from what you see in life.
 We encounter brown all the time in nature.
-And there are all sorts of different kinds of browns – cool browns, warm browns, dark browns, light browns, the list goes on!
+And there are all sorts of different kinds of brown colors – cool browns, warm browns, dark browns, light browns, the list goes on!

-In this article, you will first discover how to mix a brown on your own from scratch.
-Then you will learn how to mix different shades of browns.
-So you will know how to mix whatever kind of brown you may encounter as you paint!
+In this article, you will first discover how to make the color brown.
+As well as, mixing what colors make brown.
+Then I will teach you how to make different shades of brown colors.
+So that you will know how to mix whatever kind of brown values you may encounter as you paint!

-- 1 Simplified version of ‘How to mix Brown’
+- 1 Simplified version of how to make the color brown

-- 7 How to mix warm brown colors
+- 7 How to mix warm shades of brown color

-Did you know that when you mix all the primary colors together you get brown?
-Depending on the ratio of each primary color you use to mix the brown, you can come up with quite a variety of different hues of brown.
+So what colors make brown… Did you know that when you mix all the primary colors together you get the color brown?
+Depending on the ratio of each primary color you use to mix your brown color, you can come up with quite a variety of different hues and shades of brown.

 You do not have to always use just Cadmium Yellow, Cadmium Red and Cobalt Blue.
 You can switch these out for different colors as well.
 Such as Ultramarine Blue can be substituted for Cobalt Blue, and Alizarin Crimson can be substituted for Cadmium Red.
 Lastly, Cadmium Lemon Yellow can be substituted for Cadmium Yellow.